wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Just because you can, doesn't mean you should.
-Or just because it's smart, doesn't mean it's right."
+💬 Quote of the Day: "It is the ability to take a joke, not make one, that proves you have a sense of humor."
 <!-- end quote -->